kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 > Review your commit on http://stage.docs.camunda.org/enterprise/download/

 > Make sure that the link to the release notes works as expected.
+To generate it, go to [this page](https://app.camunda.com/jira/secure/ReleaseNote.jspa).

 # Test Release